i-love-flamingo/flamingo-carotene/docs/3. Others/Windows Setup Guide.md

 ## Help / Pitfalls

-### Help - i cant save files in my Intelli IDE if the Flamingo Carotene watcher listen to changes
+### Help - I can't save files in my Jetbrains IDE if the Flamingo Carotene watcher listen to changes

 - Dont Panic!
 - Open your IDE